klgallagher/klgallagher.github.io/_pages/talks.md

   - 2023: Marine debris distributions and possible sources on the WAP (poster)

 ### Regional Meetings, Workshops, & Symposia:
+- New York 2024 State of the Science Meeting (talk)
 - US Antarctic Science Meeting
   - 2023: Preliminary work on plastics pollution on the West Antarctic Peninsula (virtual talk)
 - Ecology & Evolution Department Colloquia, October 2022 (hybrid talk)